QubitProducts/cherrytree/README.md

 The state of the route is always available on the `router.state` object.
 It contains `activeTransition`, `routes`, `path`, `pathname`, `params` and `query`.

+## Errors

+Transitions can fail, in which case the transition promise is rejected with the error object.
+This could happen, for example, if some middleware throws or returns a rejected promise.

+There are also two special errors that can be thrown when a redirect happens or when transition is cancelled completely.

+In case of redirect (someone initiating a router.transitionTo() while another transition was active) and error object will have a `type` attribute set to 'TransitionRedirected' and `nextPath` attribute set to the path of the new transition.

+In case of cancelling (someone calling transition.cancel()) the error object will have a `type` attribute set to 'TransitionCancelled'.

+If you have some error handling middleware - you most likely want to check for these two special errors, because they're normal to the functioning of the router, it's common to perform redirects.

 ## HistoryLocation